liam-wiltshire/talks/machinelearning/content.md

 - Identified Fraud 78

 ???
-- Our false positives are still quite high, but we do seem to be moving in the right direction.
+- We're making more progress - false positives are still high, but they are moving in the right direction, so we're on the right track
-- Accuracy is 69%, so we're getting there
+- Accuracy has improved overall to 69%, so we're getting there

 ---
 class: content-even